 Her current research interests include structural and functional studies of coagulation proteins, as well as regulation of proteoglycans in the extracellular matrix.
 Her major focus has been determining the molecular mechanisms involved in the anticoagulant pathways.
 She uses biochemical and kinetic approaches to study formation of various pro- and anticoagulant protein complexes.
 A recent research interest has been the cofactor roles of protein S and factor V in the TFPI and APC anticoagulant pathways.

-Since 2010, she is the director of Inserm Unit 1176, an Inserm laboratory covering a large aspect of hemostasis research from platelet function to coagulation proteins and involved in the developement of new therapeutics for bleeding disorders.
-Her long-standing personal interest has been on von Willebrand factor and von Willebrand disease and development of animal models.
+Since 2010, she is the director of Inserm Unit 1176, an Inserm laboratory covering a large aspect of hemostasis research from platelet function to coagulation proteins, and involved in the development of new therapeutics for bleeding disorders.
+Her long-standing personal interests have been on von Willebrand factor, von Willebrand disease and development of animal models.

 She received prizes from the French Academy of Sciences in 2006 and from the International Society of Thrombosis and Haemostasis in 2017.
 She has also received the French Légion d’Honneur in 2012.
 She has published more than 125 papers in the field of Thrombosis and Haemostasis and is inventor on 11 related patents.